novellac/astarter/README.md

 - For all the scripts you can use to run nifty stuff see the `package.json` file scripts section.
 Usually you'll just run `npm i` and `npm run dev` to get started developing locally.
 The `npm run preview` command can be helpful if you're trying to figure out why something looks different when you deploy it versus when you're developing locally.
 - When first running the dev command you may get some errors.
 These shouldn't happen again after first load. ([Github issue](https://github.com/nuxt/nuxt/issues/30461))
+- You'll see many of the Tina partials have a Field and Block version.
+This is so we can take in the same kind of info either in a set field in the content type, or as part of a drag and drop list of sections the user can control.